philips-software/logproxy-plugins/logproxy-filter-replace/README.md

   }
 ]
 ```

+Note: All invalid regular expressions will be skipped.

 The filter will look for all the patterns in this list and replace by the corresponding `replace` string.

 This can be useful for obfuscating sensitive information in the log messages.